-Council is the governing body of the SALPN.
-As a self-regulating profession, LPNs are voluntarily elected to Council.
+The Council is the governing body of the SALPN.
+As a self-regulating profession, LPNs are elected to Council.
 The five LPN positions on the SALPN Council consist of the Chair, Vice-Chair and three (3) Council Members.
-In addition, there are three public representatives appointed by the Minister of Health.
+In addition, there are three public appointees appointed by the Minister of Health.

 Linda Ewen, LPN